 Topics included in this article:

 Night vision is a camera feature that uses infrared light to illuminate an otherwise dark/low-light environment.
 During night mode, the camera image is black and white.
 Night vision can be configured in the console within the camera and image settings.
-To learn more about camera IR ranges, visit our article on Optics and Object Distances for Analytics.
+To learn more about IR ranges, visit our article on Optics and Object Distances for Analytics.

 Enabling/Disabling Night Vision